elias2112/elias2112/README.md

 ## Hi there!
 I'm Elias 👋 a Data Scientist with a passion for driving innovation through data insights 💻.

-As a data-driven problem solver, I leverage my strong background in Mechanical Engineering to analyze complex business challenges and implement advanced analytics techniques to deliver impactful solutions.
-With almost a year of experience as a Data Engineer and Data Scientist, I have honed my skills in data analysis, machine learning, artificial intelligence and statistical modelling.
+As a data-driven problem solver, I leverage my strong background in Mechanical Engineering to analyze complex business challenges and implement advanced analytics techniques to deliver new solutions.
+With almost a year of experience as a Data Engineer and Data Scientist, I have improved my skills in data analysis, machine learning, artificial intelligence and statistical modelling.

 ## 🚀 What I Do